makemymails/makemymails-sms-python/README.rst

 * Sign up on Makemymails `[1]`_ and note your username somewhere

-* Install Makemymails Android App `[2]_` and enter MMM username you used to register on the makemymails website.
+* Install Makemymails Android App `[2]`_  Enter MMM username you used to register on the makemymails website.
   (Press "Associate username" button to associate your device with Makemymails web account)

 * Visit http://www.makemymails.com/sms/api-details/ `[3]_`